-ESI VP Lee Huang featured in Philadelphia Inquirer article on how nonprofit developers help economy in N.J.
+ESI vice president and principal Lee Huang is featured in a May 10 Philadelphia Inquirer article on how nonprofit developers have contributed to New Jersey’s economy.

 Huang discussed the numbers ESI found in its analysis of the state’s nonprofit developers.
 Among the numbers discussed: